Minority games played by arbitrageurs on the energy market: Results

 \subsection{Noise in combination with nonlinear power price functions}

-In general arbitrage is not the only contribution to the total imbalance.
+In general, arbitrage is not the only contribution to the total imbalance.
 Even in the absence of arbitrage, there are BRPs that do not have their portfolio balanced due to deviations of renewable power or consumption from their predictions.
 As in section~\ref{sec: minority} we denote the imbalance caused by these fluctuations by $\eta$.
 Since by definition the deviations cannot be predicted by the BRPs, we treat them as a random variable, with zero mean.
-They are independently drawn for each time-step.
+They are independently drawn for each time-step, from a distribution which has to be specified.
 They thus introduce noise into the minority game.
 We will now inspect how this noise affects the dynamics of the agents.